psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The six components of the quadrupole [Debye Ang] for the requested coupled cluster level of theory and root *n* (numbering starts at GS = 0).
+   Deprecated in favor of :psivar:`CC ROOT n QUADRUPOLE`.

 .. psivar:: CC ROOT n TOTAL ENERGY
    CC ROOT n CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the requested coupled cluster level of theory and root *n* (numbering starts at GS = 0).
+   The total electronic energy [Eh] and correlation energy component [Eh] for the requested coupled cluster level of theory and root *n* (numbering starts at GS = 0).

 .. psivar:: CC TOTAL ENERGY